marbel82/GynvaelsMissions/Mission015/readme.md

 die("GW!");
 ```

-We have 5 MD5 Checksum and we we need to find 5 passwords.
+We have 5 MD5 Checksum and we need to find 5 password pieces.

 ``` C#
     string guesspass = Find5CharPassword(args[0]);